Garllon/ruby-mentorship/README.md

     - Windows: Is is in the right bottom corner.
 5. Configure your new directory in Docker Desktop
     1. First click on the gear
-    2. Then Resource and FileShare
+    2. Then Resources and File Sharing
     3. Click the `⊕` Button

     ![Config Code Folder](/screenshots/ConfigDockerDesktopFileSharing.png)